Everyone HATES passwords. Even I hate passwords.

 A password manager is a tool designed to store and manage all of your passwords and passphrases in an encrypted database, stored safely behind a master password.
 Some can even generate complex passwords for you if you’re running low on inspiration, which is natural– humans aren’t as random as computers.

+We recommend BitWarden which is good for organizations.
 If you choose a different password manager, be sure that it’s a reputable company.
 Research who developed it, who owns it, if there’s been any recent breaches, and make sure they’re fully transparent.

 Use MFA (Multifactor Authentication)